Capital Baptist Church

 Art: This class will engage the children’s creativity through stimulating art projects, which may include drawing, painting, sculpture, stitchery, weaving, and holiday art.
 Students will also study the techniques of a variety of artists.

-Drama/Acting Classes: This class provides opportunities to develop skills acting by participating in drama skits and plays.
-Early Elementary classes will perform after co-op at the end of each semester December7 & 9, 2021 and May 10 & 12, 2022.
-Elective class students will participate in a Drama Festival Weekend, held on April 28, 29, 30, 2022 (Tuesday) and May 5,6,7, 2022 (Thursday) which will allow the students a chance for public performance.
+Drama/Acting Classes: This class provides opportunities to develop acting skills by participating in drama skits and plays.
+Early Elementary classes will perform after co-op at the end of each semester December 5 & 7, 2023 and May 7 & 9, 2024.
+Elective class students will participate in a Drama Festival Weekend, held on April 25, 26, 27, 2024 (Tuesday) and May 2,3,4, 2024 (Thursday) which will allow the students a chance for public performance.

 Elective Classes: These classes are for children who are upper elementary through high school.
 These classes will consist of many different type of classes that the students will have an opportunity to choose to attend.
+Classes fit into four main categories: Audit, Homework, Competition, Credit.
 These classes may include Sign Language, Spanish, Government, Health/Safety, Chess, Public Speaking, Science Lab, Literature, Debate, American Girls, Geography, Electronics, Robotics, Math, Sewing, Quilting, Scrapbooking, Odyssey of the Mind, French, Chinese, Literature, Latin, History Chemistry, Biology, etc. There is another packet that explains all the elective classes for each co-op year.

 Hand-chimes/Choir/Orchestra Presentations: Two musical presentations are planned for this home school year.
-They are scheduled for Christmas Concert-December 14 or 16, 2021 and Spring Concert - May 17 or 19, 2022, during the last hour of the coop meeting.
+They are scheduled for Christmas Concert - December 12 or 14, 2023 and Spring Concert - May 14 or 16, 2024, during the last hour of the coop meeting.
 Relatives and friends are warmly invited to attend these performances.

-Fine Arts Festival: The Fine Arts Festival will be held on Tuesday, May 31, 2022.
+Fine Arts Festival: The Fine Arts Festival will be held on Tuesday, May 28, 2024.
 The festival provides the children an opportunity to display their art work, science projects, book reports, or other items from their homeschooling year.
-Also, a performing arts program will be offered, as part of the festival, where the children may sing, play musical instruments, recite poetry, etc. Awards will be given to all the children.
-This activity concludes our support group year.
+Also, a performing arts program will be offered, as part of the festival, where the children may sing, play musical instruments, recite poetry, etc. This activity concludes our support group year.

 GENERAL POLICIES AND COST: